The Reg. 8 of the EEA Regulations defines the extended family member as meaning:

 Our team of professionals would work with you and your application for an EEA Family Permit or Residence Card As an Extended Family Member Of An EEA National Application.
 Further, you can expect to enjoy the following services:

 - Our immigration specialists will provide you with detailed instructions in regards to immigration regulations.
-Besides, we’ll give the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+Besides, we’ll give the specific procedures required by the Home Office and the UKBA relevant to your case.

 - We will answer any questions about your case while identifying its benefits and drawbacks.